 A little note about all the self-improvement podcasts listed here.
 These are all podcasts that I listen to regularly.
-I’ve been long-time fans of each one, and some from the very beginning.
-If you’ve got a podcast recommendation based on some the ones listed below, I’d love to hear it.
+I’ve been a long-time fan of each one, and some from the very beginning.
+If you’ve got a podcast recommendation based on some of the ones listed below, I’d love to hear it.

 My favourite self-improvement podcasts